The average adult now spends at least 2.5 hours a day on social media.

 Through their App Install Campaigns you can promote your app and the mobile user can click the install button and they are instantly taken to the app store on their mobile device so they can download the app right there.
 No extra steps required.

-Another advantage to using Twitter ads is that Twitter will help you do it.
+Another advantage to using Twitter ads is that Twitter will help you figure out the different types of Twitter ads.

 You can actually submit a support ticket and get help from Twitter experts who will help you optimize your campaign’s targeting and performance.